DylanBarrett/digital-systems-streaming-tutorial/startup-guide.md

   The next most important area is the Output Settings.
 Here you can select your encoder, rescale output, bit rate, and cpu usage/profile.

   For the most general users I suggest using x264 for your encoder.
-If you remember the options you went through in the calculator from the [Internet](./README.md#internet) portion of the main README you can enter them here.
+If you remember the options you came up with whil using the calculator from the [Internet](./README.md#internet) portion of the main README, you can enter them here.
 I usually go with a 1280x720 rescale, 3500 bitrate, and a fast cpu usage.
 The cpu usage may take some tweaking to see what % you want OBS to be taking up while you are streaming.
 For the most part fast or below is good for quality though.

   ![OBS Output Settings](./images/obs-output-settings.PNG)